Polish–Swedish union: Aftermath

 Sigismund, who was allowed to return to Poland, did not relinquish his desire to regain the throne of Sweden.
 This attitude led to a series of Polish–Swedish wars, that culminated during the reign of his son, John II Casimir of Poland, with the giant Swedish invasion of Poland known as the Deluge.

 Geography

 At the time of the union, the coastline of Poland stretched from Pomerania in the southwest to Pärnu in the northeast (modern-day Estonia).
 The Swedish coastline stretched from Brömsebro in the west, around the northern part of the Baltic, down to Pärnu.
-Thus the time of the Polish–Swedish union was unique in that the Baltic Sea effectively became an internal sea of this superstate.